gene-git/wg_tool/README.rst

 to verify the git tag.
 You can also manually verify the signature as usual with *git tag -v <tag>*.

-For those with linux road warriers, there is a :Github:`wg-client` companion package.
+For those with linux road warriers, there is a `wg-client <https://github.com/gene-git/wg-client>`_ companion package.
 This is a linux client command line tool packaged with a graphical program that makes it very simple to start and stop a wireguard client for any user.
+It is also available in the `AUR wg-client <https://aur.archlinux.com/packages/wg-client>`_.

-We offer three working examples.
-In each example the goals are explained followed by a walk through using *wg-tool*.
-The resulting standard wireguard configs are then provided .
+We offer working examples.
+In each example the goals are explained followed by a walk through using *wg-tool* to achieve those goals.
+The resultant wireguard configs are produced.

+The examples are in *src/tests*.
-See :ref:`Examples` section.
+For more information please see :ref:`Examples` section.

 Documentation source along with pre-generated PDF and html versions are in the *Docs* directory.
 All documentation is written using restructured text.

-Key features
+Key Features
 ============

 * Simplifies wireguard administration.